Shopify/ruby-style-guide/README.md

   (e.g. `attr_reader`, `puts`) and attribute access methods.
 Use parentheses around the arguments of all other method invocations.

-  Due to `{` having a higher precedence than `do` you may need to use parenthesis to DSL calls to pass a multi-line lambda as an argument to the call.
+* Use class methods instead of a rails scope with a multi-line lambda

     ```ruby
-    # good
+    # bad
-    scope :pending, -> { where(pending: true) }

     scope(:pending, lambda do
       ...
       ...
     end)

+    # good
+    def self.pending
+      ...
+      ...
+    end
     ```

 * Omit the outer braces around an implicit options hash.